 How can organisations’ improve project success?

 Although deviant behaviour by employees can lead to project failure, it can also lead to project success.
 Breaking away from the accepted organisational standards and norms of behaviour may be beneficial for project work, says Hamel.
 Mariano Gallo and Paul Gardiner have found evidence that project management practitioners often seek less organisational control and more improvisation and flexibility, which helps them deliver strategic objectives.
 Therefore, as much as deviant behaviour leads to project failure, it can also be a necessary and positive response to the cultural constraints of project work.

 What does this mean for project management practitioners and business managers?
 Firstly, that project management standards are important.
 These include a knowledge of project management tools, methods and techniques, and expertise in the use of these.
 However, knowledge and expertise are just one facet of project success.
 The influence of organisational culture can also have an impact on a project team.

 While more research is required to shed light on the extent of these influences, project management practitioners must be cognisant of how organisational culture modifies the performance of their employees working on a project – and be prepared to take the necessary steps to address this.

-The University of Stellenbosch Business School Executive Development (USB-ED) offers various programmes in Project Management that will help prepare future executives for the demanding role of managing teams and projects across an organisation.
+USB-ED offers various programmes in Project Management that will help prepare future executives for the demanding role of managing teams and projects across an organisation.
 Click here for a full list of USB-ED’s courses.